-One day recently, I opened a blank word document and typed out the heading, “My Motherhood Journey.”
+One day, I opened a blank word document and typed out the heading, “My Motherhood Story.”
 I did this on the prompting of little nudges from God to “start writing.”
 I didn’t know why or what about, but I knew that obedience meant sitting down at the computer once or twice a week to let my thoughts flow.
 I knew immediately that I needed to process my motherhood story.
 Even though I had shared my struggles with close friends, I knew writing my story out would do something different.

-I decided to start at the beginning: why I wanted children in the first place, and how I came to conceive my firstborn.
-As I wrote, the longings, the desires, and the misconceptions (though I didn’t know they were misunderstandings at the time) all came tumbling back.
-After only a few paragraphs into my writing, raw emotions bubbled slowly to the surface.
-When I finally got to the part where I was whisked into the operating room for my c-section, I was hee-hee-hoo-ing all over again.
-These emotions pumped wildly through my veins, and I needed to stop and just breathe.

-After I let myself breathe through the emotions, I pressed save and stepped away from the computer.
+I decided to start at the beginning: why I wanted children in the first place, and how I came to bear my firstborn.
+As I wrote, my longings, frustrations, and the misconceptions I held about motherhood all came tumbling out.
+Raw emotion bubbled up to the surface.
+When I remembered what it felt like to be whisked into the operating room for my c-section, I was hee-hee-hoo-ing all over again.
+I stopped writing to just breathe.
+I pressed save and stepped away from the computer.

 Some days I would only write a few sentences and then need to stop.
-The crazy thing was that it felt like I was feeling the emotions for the first time, even though I had already gone through the event itself.
+I was surprised to feel as if I were feeling these emotions for the first time.
 That’s when I realized how much bringing a child into the world is trauma.

 In Greek, it means “wound.”
 The wounding is apparent in our bodies as we birth our children.
 But the wounding happens more subtly in our souls.
 Our bodies soon heal, but if we don’t emotionally and thoughtfully process this dramatic life change, then we may get stuck.
 We will stay wounded.

-Embracing my Actual Life
+Embracing my Actual Mom Life